PyRigi/PyRigi/README.md

 <!-- start-input -->

-**PyRigi** is a general-purpose Python package for the rigidity and flexibility of bar-and-joint frameworks.
+PyRigi is a Python package for research in rigidity and flexibility of bar-and-joint frameworks.
 We use [NetworkX](https://networkx.org/) for graph theory and [SymPy](https://www.sympy.org/) for computations.

 ## Installation and usage